900 University Blvd N 7th floor suite 740, Jacksonville, FL 32211

 A personal loan is another option.
-The average personal loan rate for 24-months is around 9.58%.
+The average individual loan rate for 24-months is around 9.58%.
 This is lower than the APR of a cash advance credit card.
-Even if you don’t have the best credit, you can still find a personal loan at a lower interest than a cash advance.
+Even if you have the best credit, you can find a personal loan at a lower interest than a cash advance.

 You can also pay the loan off in one lump sum rather than worrying about interest charges accruing and affecting your credit utilization ratio.
-You might also get a larger amount, as cash advances are usually limited to a few hundred dollars.
+You might also get a more significant amount, as cash advances are usually limited to a few hundred dollars.

 It can be very stressful to have no emergency cash and need it urgently.
 You may feel you have no other options if you don’t have an emergency fund or savings.
 A cash advance should be considered a last resort.

-After considering all options and concluding that there are no cost-effective alternatives, calculate how much cash you will need to get it and make a plan to repay it as soon as possible.
+After considering all options and concluding that there are no cost-effective alternatives, calculate how much cash you will need to get it and plan to repay it as soon as possible.

 Cathy Pamela Turner has extensive expertise in banking, finance as well as accounting.
 A large portion of her experience was spent within commercial banks, where she worked in the roles of an underwriter credit Risk Policy Manager director of credit risk, chief credit executive, and many more.
 Throughout her banking career Cathy not only reviewed different kinds of commercial and personal loans, but also created and monitored policies about the origination of these loans and how they were controlled.